Venous Doppler (Leg/Arm) Scan €150 (per limb)

 - The deep venous system in the arm or leg

 How to prepare for a venous Doppler ultrasound

 You will need a referral letter from a GP with an Irish Medical Council (IMC) number.
 The referral letter needs to be dated within 6 months of the scan being carried out.

 What to expect from a venous Doppler ultrasound?

 Ultrasound gel is placed on the patient’s leg or arm and the veins are scanned with an ultrasound probe.
 The sonographer will use a compression technique to flaten the veins in order to prove that they are not filled with thrombus.
 This is usually not a painful procedure.
 Multiple images of the veins are taken for analysis by a consultant radiologist.
-The results of the scan will be sent to the patient’s referring doctor within 48 hours of the examination being carried out.
+We aim to have the report delivered to your GP within 2 business days following your scan.

 How long does a venous Doppler ultrasound examination last?